Robert Stiegler: Film career

 Robert Stiegler’s practice included both photography and filmmaking.
-During his time at Institute of Design (ID) he experimented with film, creating multiple works exploring abstraction, and negative exposure.
+During his time at Institute of Design he experimented with film, creating multiple works exploring abstraction, and negative exposure.
 Out of the Vault: Robert Stiegler – Light Play, showcased a collection of his film works including Traffic (1960), Capitulation (1965), Licht Spiel Nur (1967), Full Circle (1968).
 Each work was shown on 16mm film.
-This program of films highlights the influence of Moholy-Nagy’s teachings on his work, in particular his use of light and interest in formal experimentation.